alunmorris/Multi-channel-wireless-voltmeter/README.md

 Range is a few meters to tens of meters depending on how well the radio module is isolated from the controller, and the RF power setting.

-I did the project as an excercise in minimalism.
+I did the project as an exercise in minimalism.

 Developed on Auduino